Somatic Bodywork and Movement Therapy

 Body systems—such as muscles, bones, organs, nervous system, or immune system—that relate to one’s emotions and movement patterns are explored to support the enquiries and well-being of the client.

 The one-to-one sessions are grounded in knowledge of Body-Mind Centering® (Embodied Anatomy, Infant Movement Development, Movement Repatterning), The Discipline of Authentic Movement, and Somatic Psychology.
-The sessions aim to support clients in developing embodied awareness of both their physical and mental selves and support their relationships with the world.
+The sessions aim to support clients in developing embodied awareness and supporting their relationships with self and the world.

 Please contact hung.hsuanhsiu@gmail.com for enquiries.